protobuffet/docusaurus-protobuffet/packages/docusaurus-protobuffet/README.md

 ## Contributing

-Contributions, issues and feature requests are always welcome.
-If you are using this package and fixed a bug for yourself, please consider submitting a PR!
+Contributions, issues and feature requests are always welcome!